 The Trouble with Trust

-When an organization implicitly trusts that a user, device, application, workload, or connection is legitimate, unless proven otherwise, it opens itself up to a huge amount of risk—the approach will inevitably fail to detect a high percentage of malicious activity.
+When an organization implicitly trusts that a user, device, application, workload, or connection is legitimate, unless proven otherwise, it opens itself up to a tremendous amount of risk—the approach will inevitably fail to detect a high percentage of malicious activity.

 Principles for Zero Trust Success